 1. Bikes, skates, and scooters – Remember helmets and pads!
 Ensure that kids have a safe, vehicle-free area to ride and that they follow the manufacturer's guidelines for equipment (especially age recommendations).

 2. Play areas – Make sure the environment is safe.
 Based upon annual emergency room visits, the items that are particularly important to watch include:

 3. Playground equipment – The U.S. Consumer Product Safety Commission reports that over 200,000 children go to the ER each year from injuries associated with playground equipment.
 Check that swings, seesaws, and jungle gyms are not broken or in need of maintenance, particularly since they may have gone unused all winter.
 One of the biggest risks involves falls onto hard surfaces, such as wood or concrete.
-This checklist will help you evaluate safety at public playgrounds.
-Similarly, make sure the kids only do activities that are appropriate for their age (e.g., equipment that's safe for a 12-year-old girl is probably too advanced for her younger brother.)
+Make sure the kids only do activities that are appropriate for their age (e.g., equipment that's safe for a 12-year-old girl is probably too advanced for her younger brother.)

 4. Sun safety – Ensure that kids use sunscreen, with an SPF factor of at least 15.
 Make sure that they're not outside too long on hot days (in fact, you may want to limit their exposure during peak hours on extremely hot days).
 Teach them to drink plenty of water to prevent dehydration.
 Finally, dress them in loose-fitting, light-colored clothing on hot days.